thegooddocsproject/templates/tutorial/about-tutorial.md

 Here are some example Before you Start statements:

 ```
-Make sure you meet the following pre-requisites before starting the tutorial steps:
+Make sure you meet the following prerequisites before starting the tutorial steps:

 * API credentials for the {company} v3.5 API.
 * Access to the Postman application.